 Any tree with a trunk circumference smaller than 12 inches may be removed without a permit.
 Anything larger will be considered a significant tree and therefore protected.
 In this case, you will need permission to remove the tree.

 Again the above is just an example and in your particular case, you will need to refer to the local laws that govern tree removal in your city.

 What is the fine for illegally removing trees?

 This will depend on the city you live in and the significance of the tree you have removed.

-On the other hand if you have removed a 150 year old Oak tree that stands 50 foot high and was home to a rare and endangered breeding pair of owls, you could imagine the fine would be a lot steeper.
+On the other hand, if you have to remove a 150-year-old Oak tree that stands 50 feet high and was home to a rare and endangered breeding pair of owls, you could imagine the fine would be a lot steeper.

 I’ve heard of some people being fined up to $5000 for removing a single tree without a permit from the city.

 In conclusion, I think it is a good idea to know the rules and regulations for cutting down trees on your property before you do so.
 In most cases, you find the city is very fair and will allow you to remove a tree that you were not happy with as long as it is replaced with a new Sapling.